niemasd/TreeCluster/README.md

     2. Leaves cannot be connected by branches with support less than or equal to *s*
     3. The leaves in the cluster must define a clade in *T*
     * For a tree with *n* leaves, this algorithm is O(*n*) in the worst case
+    * If verbose mode is enabled (`-v`), the clades defined by the clusters will be printed to standard error

 * **Leaf Dist Avg:** Cluster the leaves by cutting the tree at *t* distance away from the bottom of the tree, where "bottom" is defined as the average root-to-tip distance
     1. Branches with support less than or equal to *s* are simply treated as infinitely long